 With the challenges facing Ruby and Rails, many are finding Elixir as a good alternative, especially considering performance and concurrency.

-But this isn't just because it has a faster interpreter--it is more memory efficient, better with streams, parallel and concurrent than Ruby, and this means you typically have better applications.
+But this isn't just because it is somehow faster--it is more memory efficient, better with streams, parallel and concurrent than Ruby, and this means you typically have better applications.
 But if you are just doing CPU bound things, they probably will bench roughly equivalently.